sgrodzicki/sencha-touch/docs/guides/getting_started/README.md

  - A web server running locally on your computer
  - A modern web browser; [Chrome](https://www.google.com/chrome) and [Safari](http://www.apple.com/safari/download/) are recommended

+ If you are running IIS on Windows, please note that you must add `application/x-json` as a MIME Type for Sencha Touch to work properly.
+You can find out how to do that here: [http://stackoverflow.com/a/1121114/273985](http://stackoverflow.com/a/1121114/273985).

 ## Installation

 First, extract your SDK zip file to your projects directory.
 Ideally, this folder will be accessible by your HTTP server.